 - 2. The second one is a public unlisted app made with several specific stores in mind and supposed to serve as a kind of out-of-stock tracker.
 The tracker is strongly tied to Shopify.
 Once a day, it is tracking all the products in-stock and compares the result to a previous day.
 So, the merchants have fresh data on their stock every day.
 The time spent for development of this app was less than the survey app.
 Whidegroup team spent 20 hours for the discovery and analysis, and about 95 hours for the development, testing, and implementation for a total of 115 hours.

 Of course, the apps mentioned were not too complex to implement and didn’t have a long list of required functions so the hours spent in development reflected as such.
 Our portfolio also includes several, more complex, successfully developed apps, so we know that some high-level custom Shopify apps can take from 2,000 to even 20,000 hours to be developed, as well as discussing the alpha/beta version of the final product.

 So, How Much Does It Cost to Develop a Custom Shopify App?

-After reading this article, you know that the cost to develop a custom Shopify app depends on the time required for its development.
+After reading this article, you know that the cost to develop a custom Shopify app mostly depends on the time required for its development.

-LocalizationEstimated cost for custom app development (~100 hrs)
+Type of a companyEstimated cost for custom app development (~100 hrs)

 If you plan to create your own Shopify app, the cost calculation is not the only issue you will face.
-Besides the Shopify app development cost calculation you will need to define the final list of features, have a clear understanding of the competition in the niche, and, of course, choose a partner with the most reliable experience to work on the development of your app.
+Besides the Shopify app development cost calculation you will need to define the final list of features, have a clear understanding of the competition in the niche, and, of course, choose a partner providing Shopify development services and having the most reliable experience to work on the development of your app.
 Weighing all pros and cons and choosing the best Shopify developers only by the cheapest rates or location is not the best decision.
 So before signing the agreement with a team, make sure they have relevant experience in your niche and won’t charge you extra money.
 Approaching several agencies with your inquiry is also a good idea.